On this page you will find links to information on key UBSS policies, procedures and guidelines.

 Intervention Strategies refer to strategies adopted by UBSS to support students having difficulty making satisfactory academic progress.
 They include the provision of academic learning support and English language support to enhance academic knowledge and skills, as well as pastoral care or counselling when non-academic matters are identified as a major reason for students failing to make satisfactory progress.

-An Invigilator is to a person contracted by UBSS to supervise mid trimester tests and examinations according to the rules of this policy and the procedures outlined in the UBSS Students Guide to Examinations (examination procedures document).
-An invigilator must not be a lecturer of UBSS, in either an employed or an honorary capacity.
+An Invigilator is to a person contracted by UBSS to supervise mid trimester tests and examinations according to the rules of this policy and the procedures outlined in the Examination Policy and Guidelines.

 Applies when a student does not commence by the agreed commencement date and/or fails to enrol by the Census date.